electronicarts/ShaderToHuman/README.md

 This tool helps you with shader writing and debugging.
 It's meant to be used for small specific use cases (printing or drawing a few number, 2D or 3D elements) as it was optimized for ease of integration (~ one file, few lines of code).
 It is not targeting complex UI or minimal performance impact.

-The permissive [license](https://raw.githubusercontent.com/electronicarts/ShaderToHuman/refs/heads/master/LICENSE.txt) makes it free for commercial use.

-If you want to get a introduction, check out the GPC 2026 [presentation](https://graphicsprogrammingconference.com/archive/2025/#shadertohuman-s2h-hlsl-glsl-library-for-debugging-shaders) (video recording should be out soon) and we suggest to browse the interactive [documentation](https://electronicarts.github.io/ShaderToHuman).
+If you want to get a introduction, check out the GPC 2026 [presentation](https://graphicsprogrammingconference.com/archive/2025/#shadertohuman-s2h-hlsl-glsl-library-for-debugging-shaders) (sorry, no video recording) and we suggest to browse the interactive [documentation](https://electronicarts.github.io/ShaderToHuman).
 You can explore more samples in [Gigi](https://github.com/electronicarts/gigi) (Search in GigiBrowser for "Human") and you will see how rapid prototyping in shaders becomes straightforward.
 Use PrintF debugging, draw a watch window in the viewport or use 2d and 3d shapes with ease.
 No C++ code changes, no buffer setup or content setup required.

+The permissive [license](https://raw.githubusercontent.com/electronicarts/ShaderToHuman/refs/heads/master/LICENSE.txt) makes it free for commercial use.

 S2H Features in Gigi: ![Screenshot](images/teaser.png)
 S2H used to render [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) with a stochastic rasterizer (input .ply was procedurally generated):